valiot/opex62541/docs/tutorials/Information Manipulation.md

 ### Information Model

 The information model is an abstract representation of the real objects that you need to manage in your application.
-The same pieces of physical equipment and the associated pieces of information can be modeled in different ways, according to the requirements of the specific process and environment.
+The same pieces of physical equipment and the associated pieces of information can be modeled in different ways according to the specific process and environment requirements.

 The basic principles of information modeling in OPC UA are as follows:
 * Use of object-oriented techniques, including hierarchies and inheritance.
 * The same mechanism is used to access the types and the instances.
 * The hierarchies of the data types and the links between the nodes are extendable.
 * There are no limitations on how to model information.
-* Information modeling is always placed on the server side.
+* Information modeling is always placed on the server-side.

 ## Server